dlfedie/personal_changelog_jan2020/README.md

 This is the second 30 day challenge I'm attempting.
 First one here: https://github.com/dlfedie/personal_changelog

 ---
+#### Tuesday January 21st, 2020
+- [x] Applying and followups.
+Met with some folks at a coffee shop and this increased productivity 100%.
+Maybe it's the coffee...
+- [x] Code challenges (Hackerrank, this time).

 #### Monday January 20th, 2020
 - [x] Applying and followups
 - [x] Java course
+- [x] Broomball!

 #### Saturday-Sunday, January 18th-19th, 2020
 - [x] Learned how to change a battery for an '04 Camry!
 In the cold!!